loathers/autoscend/README.md

 ## Requirements

-There aren't many specific requirements I can think of, but there is one important one: Saucestorm.
-If you run in to combat related issues in a path that allows access to your normally permed skills, don't report them if you don't have Saucestorm permed.
+There are a couple specific requirements to run sl\_ascend effectively.
+If you run in to issues in a path that allows access to your normally permed skills, don't report them if you don't have these skills permed:

+* Saucestorm
+* Cannelloni Cocoon

 Other things that help greatly but shouldn't be strictly required (I think):